 Rehabilitation Counseling courses are approved by the Commission on Rehabilitation Counselor Certification (CRCC) toward certification as well as for certification maintenance credits.
 All inquiries regarding certification and application for same should be directed to:

-Commission on Rehabilitation Counselor Certification 1835 Rohlwing Road, Suites D & E Rolling Meadows, IL 60008 (847) 394-2104
+Commission on Rehabilitation Counselor Certification 1835 Rohlwing Road, Suite E www.crccertification.com

+Rolling Meadows, IL 60008

 Refer to General Information under the Department of Counseling and Human Services for policies and procedures applicable to all Departmental programs.